mrinalinihanagodu/HelloName/README.md

 # HelloName
-Simple Hello Name Rest API using NodeJs
+Simple Hello Name Rest API using NodeJs.
 Have used 'express' module.